 This is true to our ideal client now.
 From their perspective, the world looks like this: I believe I must build my list; I think Drip can help me to communicate better with my audience.
 It’s a powerful system, and I feel scared to do something that breaks it.

 I have spent hours watching tutorials and following the help, but I’m getting nowhere, it’s driving me crazy.

-Can you see how our picture of the prison state is beginning to flesh out?
+Can you see how our picture of the prison state is fleshing out?

 Drip is like a formula one racing car, most business owners are a little frightened to press too hard on the pedals in case they crash.

-They struggle even getting started, and because there are many moving parts when it comes to building funnels executing becomes confusing.
+They struggle even getting started, and because there are many moving parts with building funnels, executing becomes confusing.
 Things don’t work, it can become complicated and overwhelming.

-The result, frustration.
-The frustration that the tools to streamline, scale and take their business to a whole new level are in place, but confusion and anger that they lack the knowledge and skills to be able to implement.
+The result is frustration.
+Frustration that the tools to streamline, scale, and take their business to a whole new level are in place, but confusion and anger that they lack the knowledge and skills to implement.

 Contrast this prison now with the paradise state our Drip course brings.

-A working email-building, client generating lead generation system fuels optimism and confidence.
-Optimism in the future, in realising my hopes and dreams of doing great and big things with my work.
+A working email-building, lead generation system fuels optimism and confidence.
+Optimism in realizing my hopes and dreams of doing great things with my work.

-I feel like I can take on the world, I dream of impacting the lives of millions, and the Drip system I have implemented will, instead of holding me back, propel me forward in realising that dream.
+I feel like I can take on the world; I dream of impacting the lives of millions, and the Drip system I have implemented will, instead of holding me back, propel me forward in realizing that dream.

-Can you see how the paradise state is beginning to take shape in our example?
+Can you see how the paradise state is taking shape in our second example?

-There are other dimensions and layers to this of course, but my goal here is to keep things simple enough so you can apply this in your business.
+There are other dimensions and layers to this but my goal here is to keep things simple enough so you can apply this in your business.